ffinetwork/NonFAO_Annual_Report/README.md

 Follow the instructions in the "Non-FAO Data Compilation in R" SOP

 # Project Directory Description
+[replace YEAR with whatever the year of the current annual report is]

 -   `Raw_Data/` folder should eventually contain the four raw uncleaned CSV files